natalieagus/50033/_posts/2021-01-07-unityformidlifes.md

 > NavMeshPlus comes with NavMeshComponents, therefore to avoid **conflicts**, you may remove NavMeshComponents from the package registry.

-Then import the asset `navmesh2dintro` to your project
+Then import the asset `navmesh2dintro` from the course handout.  to your project.

 > NavMeshPlus comes with NavMeshComponents, and you may be faced with conflicts.
 To avoid **conflicts**, you may remove NavMeshComponents from the package registry.